Rates and Charges

 3 Retail Contract Price – dependent upon your choice of electricity provider

-* For a detailed breakout of Rate Riders; please review Tariff of Rates and Charges (2023 WPI IRM)
+For information on rates and charges, please review the Tariff of Rates and Charges (2023 WPI IRM)

 Loss Factor Adjustment for Secondary Metered: 1.0713